proplot-dev/proplot/docs/quick-overview.rst

 Top-level commands
 ==================

-ProPlot's features derive from the `~proplot.subplots.subplots` and `~proplot.subplots.figure` commands, inspired by the pyplot `~matplotlib.pyplot.subplots` and `~matplotlib.pyplot.figure` commands.
-These create a `~proplot.subplots.Figure` subclass that generates special `~proplot.axes.Axes` subclasses when `~proplot.subplots.Figure.add_subplot` is called.
+ProPlot's features derive from the `~proplot.subplots.subplots` command, inspired by the pyplot `~matplotlib.pyplot.subplots` command.

-The features provided by `~proplot.subplots.subplots` and `~proplot.subplots.figure` are numerous.
-One highlight is the new `tight layout <https://matplotlib.org/3.1.1/tutorials/intermediate/tight_layout_guide.html>`__ algorithm applied to all figures by default.
-This allows the figure width and height to vary so that subplot aspect ratios remain fixed, which is particularly useful for grids of map projections and images.
-Arbitrary physical units, including *metric* units like ``cm`` and ``mm``, can be used for sizing arguments.
+`~proplot.subplots.subplots` creates a `~proplot.subplots.Figure` subclass
+populated with special `~proplot.axes.Axes` subclasses, and is packed with new features -- one highlight is the new :ref:`Tight layout` algorithm applied to all `~proplot.subplots.Figure`\ s by default.

 Figure and axes commands
 ========================